 Click ⚙ in the top right of the toolbar to open Preferences.

 WORKING MODE: CINEside adapts to how you work on a project.
-In Cinematographer mode (the default), the interface shows elements as lighting plans, sun position, crew and equipment notes, and department discussions addressed to Director, Gaffer, Camera Department, Key Grip, and Dolly Grip.
+In Cinematographer mode (the default), the interface shows lighting plans, sun position, crew and equipment notes, and department discussions addressed to Director, 1st AD, Production, Gaffer, Camera Department, Key Grip, Dolly Grip, Costume, Make Up/Hair, and Art Department.
 In Director mode, those fields give way to a different set: discussion notes for Screenwriter, Casting, Actor, Editor, and Composer.
 Switch modes anytime — your data is never deleted, just shown or hidden depending on your role.

 SHOT LABELS: Choose whether shots within a scene are labeled numerically (1, 2, 3 …) or alphabetically (A, B, C …).
 This affects how shots appear in the editor, in exports, and in the Shooting Order.